immanuel192/swiftx-backend-test/README.md

 ## Something fun that we can think of
 - Use `semver` and `semantic-release` to control the package version and the release process (with git tag) automatically
+- To resolve the place detail, currently we are using `Promise.all`.
+In the even an address that return too many suggestion, fetching all these detail at the same time may affect the performance of the main thread (the app that use this package).
+Consider to use `Bluebird.map` with `concurrency` support (http://bluebirdjs.com/docs/api/promise.map.html).

 --------